lukaszmadrzynski/Website-Update/content/pages/ecotours/lijiang-old-town-ecotour.md

         title: 500k
         subtitle: Numbers Done
         text: >
-          Immerse yourself in the vibrant atmosphere of Square Street, lined with shops, eateries, and traditional Naxi buildings, capturing the lively spirit of Dayan Old Town.
+          Immerse yourself in the vibrant atmosphere of **Square Street**, lined with shops, eateries, and traditional Naxi buildings, capturing the lively spirit of Dayan Old Town.
         image: